Connectome20/Diffusion-PreProcessing-Pipeline-for-Distribution/README.md

 ### Helpers:
 Download all of the helper files, and save them to '/your/project/directory/bids/code/preprocessing_dwi/helpers/'.

-### Gradient Non-Linearity Correction Script:
-Download *gncunwarp.sh*, and save it to '/your/project/directory/bids/code/preprocessing_dwi/gradnonlinunwarp/'.

-### Gradient Non-Linearity Correction Library:
-Download all of the lib files, and save them to '/your/project/directory/bids/code/preprocessing_dwi/gradnonlinunwarp/lib/'.

 ### Configuration File (dcm2bids):

 Download *config.json*, and save it to '/your/project/directory/bids/code/preprocessing_dwi/helpers/dcm2bids/‘.
 Then, replace every instance of '<your project sequence>' in this file with the specific or wild-carded names of your sequences.
 Optionally, you can add custom labels in place of '<your custom label>'.